SaloniSukirti/Assignmnet/README.md

 It's an assignment.
-The main focus is to make all the things work as per the requirements mentioned in the assignment
+The main focus is to make all the things work according to the requirements mentioned in the assignment.
+I would love to enhance the features and user interface later on.

 https://github.com/SaloniSukirti/Assignmnet/assets/78682758/8b3bec47-8a61-4480-bbcc-a903aff1097e